New to Gamification? Check out my post What is Gamification & my Gamification Framework: Octalysis

 3) Empowerment of Creativity & Feedback

 DM4.5WTSTW scores decently here, mostly because games themselves have an instant advantage of giving users Real-time Control (#41) of a character in any the user wants to accomplish his/her goals.

 Of course, this game itself doesn’t require a lot of skill, but it provides Instant Feedback (#12) to how well the player is doing.
-It also integrates a bit of the game mechanic The General’s Carrot (#11) where users are given the WHY they need to do something and they can figure out the HOW on their own.
+It also integrates a bit of the game technique Plant Picker (#11) where users are given the WHAT they need to do and meaningful choices to do it.

 4) Ownership & Possession

 This is something DM4.5WTSTW does very poorly on.
 In no part of the game does the player feel like he has ownership over anything.
 There is no account so the game doesn’t remember anything, nothing happens after you enter you initials, and there’s nothing you can really customize.

 The only thing that provides a hint of ownership is simply a tiny Learning Curve (#6), where players feel like they are acquiring some skills to play the game better.
 Of course, that’s not too valuable to anyone beyond the 5 minutes of playing.

 DM4.5WTSTW also scores very poorly for this Core Drive, which is counterintuitive based on their objectives.
 The only thing that vaguely resembles some social element, is the ability to share the link on Twitter, Facebook, or embed the game on your blog like I did below.
 WK did not focus on WHY people would provide social pressure to their friends to play the game too besides novelty (which is summed up in Core Drive 7)

 Now DM4.5WTSTW does very well on this Black Hat Gamification technique, and it mainly does that through Options Pacing (#37) where it prevents people from playing more stages until the weekly countdown is up.